By Mayo Clinic Staff

 A breast lift — also known as mastopexy — is a surgical procedure to change the shape of your breasts.
-During a breast lift, excess skin is removed and breast tissue is reshaped to restore firmness and raise the breasts to a higher position.
+During a breast lift, excess skin is removed and breast tissue is reshaped to restore firmness and raise the breasts.

 You might choose to have a breast lift if your breasts sag or your nipples point downward.
 A breast lift might also boost your self-image and self-confidence.